 Eastern Devil’s Path: Indian Head

-Indian Head is the smallest mountain on the infamous Devil’s Path trail.
+Indian Head is the smallest mountain on the infamous Devil’s Path hiking trail.
 But it’s also the most delightful.

 The other five peaks are wonderful too, of course, each in their own way — the scale! the drama! the views! — but hiking Indian Head is a very special, intimate, and rewarding experience.